AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/user-management/restrict-metric-access.md

 ---
-title: Restricting Metric Access
+title: Restricting metrics access
-zendesk_id: 360016731211
+description: Learn how to work with metrics access and restrictions.
 ---
+# Managing metrics users

 In addition to setting user permission levels, you can also restrict access to metrics on a user-by-user basis.
 For example, if you want your accounting department to have access to revenue-related metrics but not user-acquisition metrics, you can restrict access to those metrics.